 Thank you to all of our Fall Diaper Drive donors!

-Last November we raised over $200 and collected over 5,000 diapers, all of which will go to families (and babies) in need in the Williamsburg area!
+Last November we raised nearly $600 and collected close to 2,500 diapers, all of which will go to families (and babies) in need in the Williamsburg area!
 A big thank you to our friends at the Williamsburg Co-Op Preschool, the Williamsburg Municipal Building, and William & Mary students, faculty, and staff for helping us to continue to supply our community with clean diapers.

 We can always use more diapers!

 (And we're sure most parents and babysitters agree)

 - 5.9 million babies age three or younger live in poor or low-income families.

 - 1 of 3 families struggle to buy diapers and they cannot be purchased with WIC or SNAP assistance.

 - Parents are often forced to reuse diapers leading to diaper rash and urinary tract infections placing a strain on our healthcare systems.